-Like us, a car is harder to get going in the cold weather so more power must be drawn from the battery to turn over the engine.
 Manufacturers rate batteries for cold cranking amps.
 The higher the cold cranking amps the better the battery will perform in the cold weather.
+Like us, a car is harder to get going in the cold weather so more power must be drawn from the battery to turn over the engine.

 Batteries come in all shapes and sizes so its best practice to install the battery that is appropriate for your car.
-It should be the right size to fit into the battery compartment and be held down firmly.
+The battery should be the right size for the compartment, and be firmly secured in its place.
 A battery that moves around will fail much faster than a secure battery.

 Diehard and Exide are good brands too.
 Remember that even with the most generous of warranties a battery that fails still leaves you on the side of the road, so dependability is the key.

-Article written by an ASE Master Technician
+Article was originally written by an ASE Master Technician, since been updated.